 7. Zodiac (2007)

-In the late sixties to early seventies, there was an almost mythic mass murderer, who kept a count of his killings and sent encrypted letter to the police with a taunt to keep up with him.
+In the late sixties to early seventies, there was an almost mythic mass murderer, who kept a count of his killings and sent encrypted letters to the police with a taunt to keep up with him.
 The police as well as two journalists swung into action.
-Many suspects were named, in fact one particular suspect was almost zeroed in.
+Many suspects were named, in fact, one particular suspect was almost zeroed in.
 Due to inadequate evidence, he could not be incriminated.
-Such was the phenomena that till date there are several news occurrences of people confessing to be the Zodiac Killer.
-David Fincher’s ‘Zodiac’ is a masterful storytelling of a thrilling investigative journalism.
+Such was the phenomenon that till date there are several news occurrences of people confessing to be the Zodiac Killer.
+David Fincher’s ‘Zodiac’ is masterful storytelling of thrilling investigative journalism.

 Read More: Best Entrepreneur Movies of All Time